-In addition to giving the dish an extra boost of nutrition, swapping out arborio for barley also gives the risotto a unique texture and greater depth of flavor.
+And in addition to giving the dish an extra boost of nutrition, swapping out arborio for pearled barley also gives the risotto a unique texture and greater depth of flavor.
 Barley’s slightly nutty notes give balance to the sweetness of the apple.
+In addition we find that using barley makes for an easy risotto recipe as the grain is a little less finicky than arborio and more forgiving if you don’t cook it for the precise right amount of time.

-There’s a heartiness to this barley risotto that truly speaks of fall and winter.
-You can make this dish with several variations of ingredients.
-But for us, Annette chose to feature apple, the fruit of temptation and one of the greatest aphrodisiacs for women.
-(A recent study found that women who eat an apple a day have more satisfying sex than non apple eaters.
-Learn more about the history and science behind the apple’s aphrodisiac reputation.)
+There’s a heartiness to this pearl barley risotto that truly speaks of fall and winter.
+Annette makes this dish with several variations of ingredients.
+But for us, she chose to feature apple.
+This is, of course because apple is the fruit of temptation and one of the greatest aphrodisiacs for women.
+(A recent study found that women who eat an apple a day have more satisfying sex than non apple eaters.)
+Here’s more the history and science behind the apple’s aphrodisiac reputation.

-Annette says that to change things up, she sometimes adds juicy pear instead of the diced apple–which also has a great aphrodisiac reputation.
+Annette says that to change things up, she sometimes adds juicy pear instead of the diced apple.
+(Pear also has a great aphrodisiac reputation.)
 With either version, she says the key is to be generous with the freshly grated Parmesan.
-(It sounds like a great idea to us.
-After all, cheese is also an aphrodisiac.)
-If you want to make the dish vegetarian, feel free to substitute vegetable stock in place of the the chicken stock.
-You really can’t go wrong with this one!
+It sounds like a great idea to us.
+After all, cheese is also an aphrodisiac.
+In fact we sometimes even add a little extra cheese to this already cheesy risotto recipe.

 This variation on risotto uses the chewy texture and nutty flavor of barley, to produce a flavorful one-pot dish.